Italy with kids,

 Same base, bigger radius

-With two weeks, don’t cram in twice as much — keep the calm home base and add day trips.
-These are the ones worth it with kids.
+With two weeks, don’t cram in twice as much — keep the calm home base and reach the rest by train.
+These are the outings that were worth it with our kids.

-Pre-book the big experiences through GetYourGuide (we price-check the same tours on Viator).
+Pre-book the big experiences through GetYourGuide.
 With kids, walking straight in beats a queue every time.

 What landed — and what we’d skip